avo-hq/docs.avohq.io/docs/2.0/native-field-components.md

 ## The `form` option

-If this is an <Edit /> or a <Create /> view, you should pass it the `form` object that an Avo resource tool provides for you.
+If this is an <Edit /> or a <New /> view, you should pass it the `form` object that an Avo resource tool provides for you.

 ```erb
 <%= avo_edit_field :name, as: :text, form: form %>